oicleevan/the-deeps/README.md

 ## how to play

+### release files

 You can download the `adventure_linux` file from [the release section](https://github.com/oicleevan/text-dungeon-adventure/releases/).
 Make it executable with `chmod +x ./adventure_linux`.

 You can then launch it from a terminal with `./adventure_linux`.
 (Pre-release candidates do not include a binary, you must compile from source.)

-*A binary distribution is also included in the source code, at `bin/`.
-You can execute it in a terminal with `bin/adventure`.*
+*i've decided against including binaries in the repo because it bloats directory structure and i find it unnecessary. all release builds work.*

 ## building from source

 To make the software, GNU make and g++ is required.
+You must also compile libeo first (see src/libeo).

 Type `make` to compile the program.
-It places a binary in `bin/`.
+It places a binary in the project root directory.

 Currently only supports Linux-based systems.
 I don't have a Windows or MacOS machine to test on, so if anyone wishes to port this, that would be great!